jfdg01/gym-tracker-v2/docs/design-doc.md

 | `useImportExport` | JSON export/import.
 Refuse import if IN_PROGRESS session exists. |

 ### Progression Logic
-- **Invoked per-exercise** on session complete (or when user exits).
+- **Invoked per-exercise** immediately after the last target set is logged.
 - **Atomic Completion**: An exercise is considered "completed" for progression if all target sets were logged. **Constraint**: If any target set was marked "Skipped", progression is blocked for that exercise.
 - **Resume**: If user exits mid-workout, state is saved.
 Resuming acts as if they never left.
+Any progression already applied to finished exercises remains.
 - Weight: `currentWeight += weightIncreaseFactor` (only if target reps met on **all sets**).
-- Difficulty: `currentDifficultyIndex++` (follows the same "All sets success" rule).
+- Difficulty: `currentDifficultyLevel` moves to next entry (follows the same "All sets success" rule).
 If at end, flag alert.

 ## 7. State Management